scottylogan/simplesamlphp-authentication/readme.txt

 6. Disable Options -> General -> Anyone can register (they won't be able to)

 == Frequently Asked Questions ==

+= What version of simpleSAMLphp is needed? =
+Starting from version 0.3.0 the plugin requires simpleSAMLphp 1.5 or higher.
+Use version 0.2.x of this plugin for simpleSAMLphp < 1.5 support.

+== Changelog ==

+= 0.3.0 =
+* Use simpleSAMLphp 1.5 API

+= 0.2.1 =

 = Who made this? =